home-iq/dev-team-stats-tracker/docs/vapi-call-tracker.md

 ## Booking Information Handling
 - When a call includes a successful booking via the `bookCalendlyTime` function, the script extracts:
+  - Salesperson name (from the Calendly content)
   - Day of week (abbreviated)
   - Date (month and day)
-  - Time
+  - Time (in 12-hour format)
   - Timezone (abbreviated)
-- This information is formatted as: "Tue, March 11 @ 3:30 PM PT"
+- This information is formatted as: "Booked with Jon Shumate: Wed, March 12 @ 9:30 AM PT"
 - The formatted booking information is:
+  - Added as an indented item in the call log
-  - Added to the `callStatusMessage` and `slackStatusMessage`
+  - Added to the `slackStatusMessage` as a bullet point
   - Stored in the `bookingSuccessful` field for use in Google Sheets
+  - NOT added to the `callStatusMessage` (which remains simply "Call Completed")

 ## Integration with Google Sheets
 The function is designed to work with a Google Sheets node in n8n: